 Canadian women have an estimated life expectancy of 82 years, much longer if you're healthy.
 Let's go with 82 though for the purpose of this very scientific study.
 Assuming you maintain the same level of "getting readiness" throughout your lifetime, that's a total of 68 years of waking up and getting ready.

-An hour a year is 365 hours per year of getting ready.
-That works out to15 days a year GONE to showering, hair and makeup.
+An hour a day every year is 365 hours per year of getting ready.
+That works out to 15 days a year GONE to showering, hair and makeup.
 And I mean full days.
 A full 24 hours each.

 Multiply that by 68 years and it's 1,034 days of getting ready in a lifetime.